zaidiaz23/zaidiaz23/README.md

 *::tangerine:·.
 Most of the time I'm learning something new. :mushroom:

-╭-🐇✯•✿´♡  — Let me know if I can help you with something, we'll have so much fun while we trying to resolve some problems, probably.
+╭-🐇✯•✿´♡  — Let me know if I can help you with something, we'll have so much fun while we trying to solve some problems, probably.

 ___